 Ingredients in Pumpkin Plantain Bread

-This plantain pumpkin bread recipe is made without eggs, nuts or dairy.
+This plantain flour bread recipe is made without yogurt, eggs, nuts or milk.
 It has completely Paleo, Vegan and allergy friendly ingredients!
 The main ingredients in this recipe include:

 Obviously, there is plantain flour in this recipe.
 In fact, most of this bread loaf is made of green plantain flour.